Debatable Intelligence: Benchmarking LLM Judges via Debate Speech Evaluation: Discussion

 Our results in Section \ref{sec:new_speeches_eval} indicate that modern LLMs can outperform humans in generating high-quality speeches.
 This raises concerns about misuse, particularly in settings where persuasive language could be weaponized by malicious actors.
 At the same time, it highlights promising applications in writing support or educational tools.

-\paragraph{Future work} Improving the judging capabilities of smaller models remains an important goal.
-Further research is also needed to better align LLM judgment behavior with human evaluations, particularly in capturing nuanced patterns and system-level preferences.
-Finally, future work may explore enabling LLM judges to rate distinct aspects of speech quality, such as rhetorical style or coherence, rather than relying solely on an overall score.
+\paragraph{Future work} Improving the judging capabilities of smaller models remains an important goal, as this would expand accessibility and reduce the computational cost of deploying LLM-as-a-Judge systems.
+Beyond model size, further research is needed to better align LLM judgment behavior with human evaluations, particularly in capturing nuanced patterns and system-level preferences.

+Another promising direction is to explore \emph{multi-dimensional} evaluations, where judges provide separate ratings for aspects such as rhetorical style, coherence, factual grounding, and persuasiveness, complementing the holistic score.
+Our preliminary use of Key Point Analysis (Section~\ref{sec:reasoning_analysis}) illustrates the potential of this approach and shows how richer frameworks can surface more fine-grained distinctions in model behavior.

+Future work may also examine the role of prompt design more systematically.
+Here we focused on a controlled zero-shot setting to isolate inherent judgment abilities.
+However, in-context learning (ICL) setups, where few-shot demonstrations are included, may substantially impact performance, particularly for weaker models.
+A broader comparison between zero-shot, CoT, and ICL conditions could help disentangle genuine judging capabilities from adaptation to prompt structure.

+Finally, future work may investigate temporal alignment between training data, human annotations, and generated content.
+The speeches in our dataset are from 2020 or earlier, whereas modern LLMs are trained on more recent corpora.
+Although our topics are timeless, many domains evolve quickly, raising the question of whether improved speech quality reflects better reasoning, updated knowledge, or both.
+Systematic studies of knowledge and discourse shifts over time are needed to answer such questions.